datarobot/datarobot-user-models/README.md

 Inference models support unstructured mode, where input and output are not verified and can be almost anything.
 This is your responsibility to verify correctness.

-### Custom hooks for Python and R models
+### Custom hooks for Python, R, and Julia models
-Include any necessary hooks in a file called `custom.py` for Python models or `custom.R` for R models alongside your model artifacts in your model folder:
+Include any necessary hooks in a file called `custom.py` for Python models, `custom.R` for R models, or `custom.jl` for Julia models alongside your model artifacts in your model folder:

 > Note: The following hook signatures are written with Python 3 type annotations.
 The Python types match the following R types:
 > - None = NULL